US House Speaker McCarthy plans to meet Taiwan's president in the US -sources | Law-Order

 The Financial Times first reported the plans to meet in California.
 During a CNBC interview earlier on Monday, McCarthy declined to answer whether he would visit Taiwan, saying he would announce any travel plans when he had them.

+Taiwan's de facto embassy in Washington said it had "no information to share" when asked about the meeting.
+"In general terms, arrangements for President Tsai's visits to Taiwan's diplomatic allies and transits through the United States are carried out in line with the usual practice," it told Reuters.

-China views engagements between U.S. and Taiwan officials as a breach of its sovereignty, a slight heightened by the fact that the Speaker of the House is second in line to the U.S. presidency.
-But Taiwan presidents, including Tsai, have a record of traveling through the U.S. en route to other countries, though the U.S. government has generally avoided meeting with senior Taiwan officials in Washington.
+China views engagements between U.S. and Taiwanese officials as a breach of its sovereignty, a perceived slight sharpened by the fact that the Speaker of the House is second in line to the U.S. presidency.
+But Taiwanese presidents, including Tsai, have a record of traveling through the U.S. en route to other countries, though the U.S. government has generally avoided meeting with senior Taiwanese officials in Washington.

 Pelosi, a Democrat, visited Taiwan and met Tsai last year, defying warnings from China, which launched military drills around the island in response, raising fears that Beijing may carry out its threat to take Taiwan by force if necessary.
 Since then, Taiwan has welcomed a wave of U.S. lawmakers, and speculation has swirled around whether McCarthy would travel there this year.
 McCarthy last year expressed interest in visiting Taiwan if he became speaker, a role he assumed in January after Republicans took control of the House in November's midterm elections.